-So I was absolutely thrilled to get the opportunity to ask Brian about ADHD and creativity during a recent Product Hunt LIVE chat.
+I was absolutely thrilled to get the opportunity to ask filmmaker Brian Koppelman about ADHD and creativity during a recent Product Hunt LIVE chat.

 He had some insightful advice for creatives, and also talked openly about his own experiences with ADHD.
 He laid out the strategies he’s used to bust through creative blocks and launch a career in the movies.